-I find myself continually returning to a moment from Moisés Kaufman's The Laramie Project in which Father Roger Schmit, speaking to members of the Tectonic Theatre Project, says:
+I find myself continually returning to a moment from The Laramie Project in which Father Roger Schmit, speaking to members of the Tectonic Theatre Project, says:

 I think you have a responsibility to do that.

-I first read The Laramie Project while writing my Bachelor's honors thesis, A Guided Tour - a social action theatre piece which mobilized the sociological and psychological theories taught in my coursework as a means of opening up dialogue about sexuality, trauma, and mental health.
+I first read The Laramie Project while writing my Bachelor's honors thesis, A Guided Tour - a social action play focused on mental health, trauma, found family, and sexuality.

 The imperative to say it correct, given my position as someone who writes, has stuck with me and continues to inform my research, teaching, and mentorship.